zheylmun/site/content/posts/designing_ergonomic_apis.md

 but the quality of core crates in the Rust ecosystem is just on another level.
 They're not just good, they're great.
 They have a level of correctness, robustness, and attention to detail that is hard to find in any other language.
-What's more, there are a *Lot* of examples of really incredible open source projects.
+Moreover, there are a *lot* of examples of really incredible open source projects written in Rust.
 I've been blown away by the quality of the crates I've used in Rust since I started working in the language.
 The code is so good in fact, that it's honestly pretty intimidating.

-I've spent the last several months building a bunch of foundational (for other work) libraries in Rust, and I've come to appreciate the sum of the language's strengths for a reason I haven't seen discussed as much: obvious correctness drives ergonomics.
+I've spent the last several months building libraries in Rust, and I've come to appreciate the sum of the language's strengths for a reason I haven't seen discussed much: obvious correctness drives ergonomics.
 Because the language is so strict, it's easy to identify where you've taken shortcuts to get things working.
-Like everyone else, I've had deadlines and deliveries to make, and I've taken shortcuts that I've regretted.
+Like probably everyone who's ever written code, I have taken shortcuts I regretted to make deliveries on time.
-I've also been fortunate enough to have the opportunity to go back and fix that technical debt.
+I've also been fortunate enough to have the opportunity to go back and fix much of that technical debt.
-The results to have been rather remarkable.
+The results have been rather remarkable.

 By simply fixing the things that were obviously wrong, I've been able to make my code more correct, robust, and simple.
 I've arrived at a place where I have some pretty great ergonomics in some of the APIs I've built